Protect your privacy, rights and freedoms

 @Jul-: Same here.
 I began getting spam and scam to the email that I have ever only given to myGov, Medicare and Medibank.
 I have always been super careful with my privacy and my personal information.
 I specifically had this one "safe" email, so that I could be sure that everything that comes to it was legit.
 Not anymore.
 Thanks f*ing Medibank!

 It doesn't matter how careful and responsible a particular Australian citizen is.
-Australian gov and/or corporations will f*ck the his/her privacy & safety up.
+Australian gov and/or corporations will f*ck his/her privacy & safety up.

 Anonymous, 5 December 2022